 What is currently creating a buzz in the gaming community?
 There is a thin line between games that are actually trending and those that are oversaturated with publishers.
 When starting out, commit to researching games that are trending in the industry but have not yet become oversaturated.

-Pay attention to press releases, search the most trending games on search engines and even follow forums where gamers discuss the different games.
-Other than offering you a good idea of what game to stream, this type of research can give you some insight on what people actually want to see.
-For instance, some gamers might be interested in how to pass a certain level in the games, and showing them this will make them yearn for more content from you.
+Pay attention to press releases, search the most trending games on search engines, and even follow forums where gamers discuss the different games.
+Other than offering you a good idea of what game to stream, this type of research can give you some insight into what people actually want to see.
+For instance, some gamers might be interested in how to pass a certain level in the games and showing them this will make them yearn for more content from you.